Zenomodiff/Video-Edits/README.md

 # Video-Edits

-Videos Compressed For Whatsapp Using Handbrake
+Videos Compressed For Whatsapp Using Handbrake With 2500p x 1080p